jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 #### 2. Conditional access policies and passwordless enrollment strategy

 Conditional Access policies determine when and how multi-factor authentication (MFA) or passwordless authentication is required for your organization.
 To support the HPECOMCmdlets module while maintaining security best practices, you need to implement a two-phase enrollment strategy that allows users to set up passwordless authentication before enforcing it.

+> **Passwordless vs. password-based:** The Conditional Access policies below enforce passwordless-only authentication, which is required for the **passwordless** flow (`Connect-HPEGL -PasswordlessSSOEmail`).
+If you intend to use **password-based** sign-in (`Connect-HPEGL -Credential`, v1.0.26+), you do **not** need the passwordless-enforcement policy (Policy 2) — a standard "Multifactor authentication" Conditional Access policy (password + MFA, like the grace-period Policy 1 below) works as-is.
+Configure the full two-phase strategy only if you want password-free sign-in.

 ##### Understanding the Two-Phase Enrollment Strategy